docarray/docarray/docs/user_guide/storing/index_qdrant.md

 doc_index.index(docs)
 ```

-That call to `index()` stores all Documents in `docs` into the Document Index,
+That call to `index()` stores all Documents in `docs` in the Document Index,
 ready to be retrieved in the next step.

-As you can see, `DocList[MyDoc]` and `QdrantDocumentIndex[MyDoc]` are both parameterized with `MyDoc`.
+As you can see, `DocList[MyDoc]` and `QdrantDocumentIndex[MyDoc]` both have `MyDoc` as a parameter.
-This means that they share the same schema, and in general, the schema of a Document Index and the data that you want to store
-need to have compatible schemas.
+This means that they share the same schema, and in general, both the Document Index and the data that you want to store need to have compatible schemas.

 !!! question "When are two schemas compatible?"
     The schemas of your Document Index and data need to be compatible with each other.